Wet Seal Inc. (WTSLA:US), the women’s apparel chain, fired Chief Executive Officer Susan McGalla amid declining sales.

 McGalla’s departure is effective immediately, the Foothill Ranch, California-based company said in a statement.
 While the board searches for a replacement, Chief Operating Officer Ken Seipel and Chief Financial Officer Steve Benrubi will serve as co-principal executive officers.
-McGalla joined Wet Seal in January 2011 after 14 years at American Eagle Outfitters Inc. (AEO)
+McGalla joined Wet Seal in January 2011 after 14 years at American Eagle Outfitters Inc. (AEO:US)

 Comparable-store sales in the current quarter are expected to decline as much as 11 percent, the company said.
 So-called same-store sales are a key benchmark for retailers’ growth because closed and new stores are excluded.
 The second-quarter loss will be as much as 7 cents a share before one-time costs such as CEO severance costs, trailing a previous forecast of 3 cents to 6 cents.